mickstevens/twilio-sms-vcard-example/README.md

 # twilio-sms-vcard-example
 Business cards by SMS text

 A quick and dirty SMS vCard powered by Twilio.
+Respond with vcard, pic, and general info.
+Get data about who text you so you can follow up with them!

 ##Pre-Requisites